Do you know !!

 General characteristics of Homologous Series:

-- There is a constant difference of methylene (-CH2-) group between any two successive members of a homologous series.
+- There is a constant difference in the methylene (-CH2-) group between any two successive members of a homologous series.

 - All the members of a homologous series can be represented by a general formula e.g. general formulae for alkanes, alkenes, alkynes, alcohols, alkyl halides are CnH2n+2, CnH2n, CnH2n–2, CnH2n+1OH, CnH2n+1X respectively.